The Society has a board of trustees, known as the Council, who are responsible for the Society’s governance and meet

-On the Council, 21 of the 25 members are nominated and elected for a three year term of office by the fellowship of the Society.
+On the Council, 21 members are nominated and elected for a three year term of office by the fellowship of the Society.
 In addition, up to four members are co-opted onto the Council, including a postgraduate student representative.

 The Council members’ expertise and interests represent the main areas of Society activity and bring a breadth of experience from the wider world.

 The Council has committees that consider matters of strategy and implementation relating to their specific areas of expertise and which advise the Council and Society staff.
 The Council's committees currently include: Education; Expeditions and Fieldwork; Finance; Research and Higher Education.